Personal Small Business Corporate & Institutional About Us

 Associates can also expect to work on Audit Engagements with a team of auditors to ensure timely completion for the client within the line of business.
 This may include writing process control narratives to document client processes or documenting testing findings within a testing workpaper.
 Additionally, associates will work collaboratively with their team to analyze control testing or potential audit issues.

-Based on business need and successful completion of the Internal Audit Early Career Development Program, graduates can expect to move through the typical auditor progression and fill an open Senior Auditor role within the department.
+Based on business need and successful completion of the Internal Audit Development Program, graduates can expect to move through the typical auditor progression and fill an open Senior Auditor role within the department.

 Preferred Areas of Study: Accounting or Finance